 Is creativity set in stone?
 Is it purely natural or can it be nurtured?
 As with most if not everything, it’s probably a bit of both.

 From their research and the synthesis of many other papers, Fü Rst, Ghisletta, and Lubart, suggest three high-level personality traits that ultimately determine one’s creative abilities.
 They are:

 The term they use is plasticity.
 This is related to the person”s openness to new ideas and experiences.
 Highly creative people are curious.
 They are interested and inspired naturally which causes them to explore new things and ideas.
 They are explorers.

 The term they use is divergence.
 Among the 5 personality traits according to OCEAN, divergence implies a low ranking in agreeableness and conscientiousness.
 Highly creative people are non-conformists.

 When we think of the truly creative, we may be led to think that only 1 or possibly 2 of these character traits is what makes them this way.
-But research, and a bit of thinking instead leads us to believe that all three super-factors are critical.
+But research and a bit of thinking instead lead us to believe that all three super-factors are critical.

 If we want to be truly creative and make a difference through our creativity, it will require curiosity, non-conformity, and constancy.

 If we were to think of some of the greatest creatives of our time, would you not consider Leonardo Da Vinci?

 In his biography on Leonardo Da Vinci, Walter Isaacson describes how Da Vinci studied anatomy, dissected, and studied a dead body so that he could better draw and paint the muscles, tendons, and ligaments of the human body (Curiosity).